Bluesmile82/coda_standard/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## License

+coda_standard is Copyright © 2015 Alvaro Leal.
+It is free software, and may be redistributed under the terms specified in the [LICENSE](LICENSE) file.